Human Resource Services

 Employing officials may request background checks on current employees when duties and responsibilities have significantly changed, or when required by law, contract, or agreement.
 Contact HRS for information.

-Human Resource Service (HRS) offers a background check service.
+HRS offers a background check service.
 Contact HRS for details.
 See Additional Resources.

 Language on Postings